Therapeutic Approaches

 4. Challenge white patriarchal heterenormative frameworks and redirect towards healing that is rooted in local knowledge, cultures, and communities, or an integration of both.

-RADICAL HEALING - Helen Neville (2021)
+RADICAL HEALING - Neville (2021)

 Radial Healing is an element of Liberation Psychology that focuses on not just individual suffering and pain, but the context and root cause for the pain (systems of oppression currently and historically).
 It also focuses on the fundamental need for safe spaces, a sense of community, and collective healing.
 This includes but is not limited to: